Truman H. Landon: Biography

 With the exception of a tour of duty with the Caribbean Air Command, General Landon post-war assignments were divided between Washington, D.C., and Germany.
-He served in the NSC 68 study group in 1949.
+He graduated from the Army and Navy Staff College in 1945.
+Landon served in the NSC 68 study group in 1949.
 From March 1951 until August 1953 he served as deputy commander-in-chief and chief of staff for USAFE at Wiesbaden, Germany.
 In June 1956, he assumed command of the Caribbean Air Command, Albrook Air Force Base, Canal Zone, where he remained until August 1959.

 His Washington duties were varied.
 He was the senior air instructor and later commandant of the Army and Navy Staff College.
 Other assignments included assistant deputy chief of staff for operations, inspector general and deputy chief of staff for personnel, all with Headquarters U.S. Air Force.

 He assumed command of the 4th Allied Tactical Air Forces and U.S. Air Forces in Europe on July 1, 1961, succeeding General Frederic H. Smith Jr., who was named vice chief of staff, Headquarters U.S. Air Force.
-He retired from the Air Force on July 1, 1963, and died on January 27, 1986.
+He retired from the Air Force on July 1, 1963, and died in San Antonio, Texas on January 27, 1986.
+Landon was interred at the United States Air Force Academy Cemetery on January 30, 1986.

 In addition to his Air Force duties, Landon received a Doctor of Laws from Long Island University on January 29, 1960.
 He was also fluent in German and Spanish, frequently making public speeches in those languages.